Plagiarized Content on Fiverr from SEO Writers

 Mostly using VPNs and other techniques these small posses create hundreds of accounts on Fiverr.
 By offering extremely cheap gigs they get a high number of gigs by different buyers within a short time period.
-This high activity usually results in them being shown on the top positions of Fiverr — because Fiverr’s algorithm works pretty much like Google.
+This high activity usually results in them being shown on the top positions of Fiverr — because Fiverr’s algorithm seems to be simple from what I saw.
 If you as a seller have lots of gigs and activity, then Fiverr will favor your ranking position when people are searching for terms such as “Content Writing”.

 Estimated 70% of them receive bad reviews, and only the ones with good reviews prevail.
-Usually the first 20-100 gigs offered are the ones who have prevailed, and that’s what you as a buyer see when you search for gigs.
+Usually the first 20-100 gigs offered are the ones who have prevailed, and that’s what you as a buyer will see.
 As these scammers constantly create new accounts, the ones get lost in the shuffle are considered accepted losses for them — that’s what you don’t see.

 When you start working with “these guys”, you start getting a feel for it.
 They mainly use same communication phrases.

 It got worse: